A3SProtocol/A3SProtocol-v1/README.md

 > ```
 >   to: the address you want to assign the minted wallet to
 >   salt: 32 bytes of input to determine the generated wallet address, each salt can only be used once
->   useFiatToken: if true, we will charge specified token as fee, else we will charge ehter as fee
+>   useFiatToken: if true, we will charge specified token as fee, else we will charge ether as fee
 > ```

 ---